masonmarker/TheMsnProject/msnscript2/README.md

     the suggested syntax is the most updated, and safest way to code.

 ### known issues

-find language interity related issues under the issues tab of this repository.
+find language integrity related issues under the issues tab of this repository.

 ### notes